Wyatt Earp: Klondike Gold Rush

 While in Yuma, Wyatt heard of the gold rush in the Alaska Yukon.
 On August 5, 1897, Wyatt and Sadie left for San Francisco.
 Earp was reported to have secured the backing of a syndicate of sporting men to open a gambling house there.
 They intended to catch a ship to Alaska, but their departure was delayed for seven weeks when Wyatt fell while getting off the Market Street streetcar and bruised or broke his hip.
-Sadie got pregnant too, and she thought she could persuade Earp from heading to Alaska.
+Sadie got pregnant, too, and she thought she could persuade Earp from heading to Alaska.
 He was in agreement, but Sadie, who was 37, miscarried soon after.
 They finally boarded the steamship Rosalie on September 21, 1897.
 They arrived in Dawson in the Yukon on late September, where Wyatt planned to open a faro game.
 Wyatt and Josephine spent only a month in Dawson.

 When they returned north, Wyatt was offered a job as the marshal in Wrangell, Alaska, but he served for only ten days.
 Sadie learned she was pregnant again, and they returned to San Francisco on October 11 aboard the steamship City of Seattle.
 But Sadie miscarried again.

 The Earps spent the winter in Wrangell before setting out in the spring for Dawson on board the Governor Pingree via the Yukon River.
 By the time they reached Rampart on the Yukon River, freeze-up had set in.
 The Earps rented a cabin from Rex Beach for $100 a month and spent the winter of 1898–1899 there.

-In 1898 they got as far as Rampart before the Yukon River froze in place for the winter.
+In 1898, they reached Rampart before the Yukon River froze over for the winter.
 Rampart was a friendly place, but far from the real action.
 They left with the spring thaw and headed for St. Michael, on the Norton Sound, a major gateway to the Alaskan interior via the Yukon River.
 Wyatt managed a small store during the spring of 1899, selling beer and cigars for the Alaska Commercial Company.
 But Wyatt's friend Tex Rickard sent him a number of letters belittling Wyatt's steady but small income in St. Michael as "chickenfeed" and persuaded him to relocate to Nome.